DFKI-NI/mir_robot/README.md

 # Disclaimer

-**This package is intended to be a migration package of [mir_robot using ros1](https://github.com/dfki-ric/mir_robot) to [ros foxy](https://docs.ros.org/en/foxy/Installation.html).
+**This package is intended to be a migration package of [mir_robot using ros1](https://github.com/dfki-ric/mir_robot) to [ros galactic](https://docs.ros.org/en/galactic/Installation.html).
 It is currently still under heavy development - to be used with caution!**
-The following packages have been migrated to foxy:
+The following packages have been migrated to galactic:

 - [ ] mir_actions
 - [x] mir_description